-The CRCC can connect you with one of our many expert religious researchers and writers, contact us and we’ll help you find the right person for your subject.
+CRCC can connect you with one of our many expert religious researchers and writers.
+Contact us, and we’ll help you find the right person for your subject.

-- Najuma Smith-PollardProgram Manager of the USC Cecil Murray Center for Community EngagementRev.
-Najuma Smith-Pollard combines her experience as a pastor and expertise as a community leader to train Murray Center Fellows.
+- Najuma SmithAssistant Director of Community and Public EngagementRev.
+Najuma Smith combines her experience as a pastor and expertise as a community leader to train Murray Center Fellows.